 - Salaries and Wages

 List the salaries of faculty personnel first, staff personnel second, clerical personnel third, and part-time, non-professional workers fourth.
 Faculty, staff, and clerical salary figures should include a percentage of effort figure that reflects the estimated amount of time each person will devote to the proposed project.
 In the case of part-time, non-professional personnel, the number of hours may be used in the estimate.
 Student help should be included in this category.
 Consultants should not be included here, but rather in a separate budget category.
 Care should be taken to anticipate and provide for annual merit and promotional rate increases.
 Contact the Controller's Office to get estimates of increases for future years.
 While it is appropriate to request summer support for academic year personnel, a summer salary cannot exceed two-ninths of the full time academic year salary paid an individual during the previous academic year without prior approval of the appropriate Dean.
 In all cases, summer salaries shown must be determined and approved in accordance with University policy.
 Proposed funds cannot be used to augment salaries beyond the University approved rate.
+See UW-Green Bay's Overload Payment Policy for informaion on overload payments for faculty, academic staff and limited appointees.

 - Fringe Benefits